SnickerdoodleLabs/protocol/documentation/sdql/adding-new-queries.md

 ## 2. Evaluating the query
 Once we have the AST for a query, we can execute the logic expressions.
 The evaluators are in the **core package** (*packages/core/src/.../business/utilities/query*).
 You need to update the QueryEvaluator which wraps all the query-type specific evaluators.

-6. Define your evaluator using the persistence layer and test it
-7. If you have a non-property query, update the **eval** method of the QueryEvaluator that calls the evaluator.
+6. If you have a non-property query, update the **eval** method of the QueryEvaluator that calls the evaluator.
-8. If you have a property query, update evalPropertyQuery.
+7. If you have a property query, update evalPropertyQuery.

 ## 3 Publishing the query-parser package to npm repository
-9. The parser package is used by the insight platform as a third party npm package.
+8. The parser package is used by the insight platform as a third party npm package.
 We need to publish it to our company repository.

 # An example - The Pet Query
 Suppose we want to support a new query that collects the animal pets that an user may have.